 When Code Compliance receives a complaint about this issue, a case will be generated and the enforcement process will begin.
 The following is a general guideline on how enforcement will proceed.

 Step 1 - A warning notice will be issued to the tenant or property owner informing them that they are in violation of the prohibition on short-term rentals.
-They will be given 30 days to take the appropriate steps to correct the violation.
+They will be directed to take the appropriate steps to correct the violation.
 This means the immediate stoppage of short term rentals and the taking down of any advertisement for such an activity.

 How to Report a Short Term Rental: